JaegerMa/ipaddr/README.md

 #### Methods
 - `covers(Address | string): boolean`
   Checks whether the current net covers/includes the given address
-- `toString({ appendCIDR = undefined, compress = true }): string`
+- `toString({ appendCIDR = undefined, uncompressed = true }): string`
   Formats the address to a string
     - appendCIDR: When undefined, the CIDR is appended only when the address object defines a subnet
-	- compress: When true, the address is compressed as much as possible
+	- uncompressed: When true, the address is not compressed as much as possible
 - `toUncompressedString({ appendCIDR = undefined }): string`
   Formats the address to an uncompressed string.
-This method is an alias for `toString({ compress: false })`
+This method is an alias for `toString({ uncompressed: true })`
 - `clone(): V6Address`
   Creates clone of this address object
 - `static fromString(string): V6Address | undefined`